awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 To access the Trusted Advisor console, a user must have a minimum set of permissions\.
 These permissions must allow the user to list and view details about the Trusted Advisor resources in your AWS account\.

 You can use the following options to control access to Trusted Advisor:
-+ Use the Trusted Advisor console's tag filter feature\.
++ Use the tag filter feature of the Trusted Advisor console\.
 The user or role must have permissions associated with the tags\.

   You can use AWS managed policies or custom policies to assign permissions by tags\.
 For more information, see [Controlling access to and for IAM users and roles using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_iam-tags.html)\.
 + Create an IAM policy with the `trustedadvisor` namespace\.
 You can use this policy to specify permissions for actions and resources\.